atomist/slack-messages/README.md

 ## Using Slack message builder

-Construct message as a plain map following Slack message formatting API:
+Construct a message as a plain map following the Slack message formatting API:

 https://api.slack.com/docs/message-formatting